Vectornator vs Affinity Designer

-- Beginner that wants a more straightforward user interface
+- A beginner that wants a more straightforward user interface

-- Skeptical person that needs to know what you’re getting without shelling out money beforehand
+- A skeptical person that needs to know what you’re getting without shelling out money beforehand

-- Person full of creative ideas and need to work on it as soon as possible on your cell phone anytime and anywhere
+- A person full of creative ideas and need to work on them as soon as possible on your cell phone anytime and anywhere

 - Particular with saving time when it comes to tracing

-- To make the team or client collaboration real-time and efficient(feature is still being worked out by the creative team
+- To make the team or client collaboration real-time and efficient(the feature is still being worked out by the creative team

 - Do not mind paying for a product license if it means you get your money’s worth

-- Work in different desktop computers run by Mac and Windows and also in iPad
+- Work on different desktop computers run by Mac and Windows and also on iPad

 - Work interchangeably with vector and raster graphics